PowerOfC/WinSk/README.md

-Native client/server allowing you to control computer(s) remotely (this program don't use RDP [Remote Destop Protocol], i don't use any protocols here except socket)
+Native client/server allowing you to control computer(s) remotely (this program don't use RDP [Remote Desktop Protocol], i don't use any protocols here except socket)

 - the current version of project contains:

 + client & server written in C & exploiting Windows API library (using DevC++).
 + an android server written in Java (using Android Studio 2.3).

-feel free to use/modify it or to contact me if you need any further information.

 #----------------------------------------------------------------
 #     French description / Petite description en français